coveooss/gotemplate/README.md

 local_alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
 Executed in the context of the function it maps to. lorem | type string, min, max int | Returns a random string.
-Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`. mergeLists | lists | Return a single list containing all elements from the lists supplied. pwd | | Return the current working directory. run | command string, args ... | Returns the result of the shell command as string. safeIndex | array, index int, default | Returns the element at index position or default if index is outside bounds. slice | object start [end] | Returns a slice of the supplied object (equivalent to object[from:to]).
+Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`. mergeLists | lists | Return a single list containing all elements from the lists supplied. pwd | | Returns the current working directory. run | command string, args ... | Returns the result of the shell command as string. safeIndex | array, index int, default | Returns the element at index position or default if index is outside bounds. slice | object start [end] | Returns a slice of the supplied object (equivalent to object[from:to]).